Indian Veterinary Research Institute: Academics

 With its experience in providing education at the Master's and Doctoral levels, the Indian Veterinary Research Institute (Deemed University) was entrusted by the Indian Council of Agricultural Research and the Veterinary Council of India with the responsibility of starting undergraduate courses in Veterinary Sciences, specifically the BVSc & AH program.
 Accordingly, from the academic session 2015-16, the institute initiated an undergraduate program in Veterinary Sciences, leading to a BVSc & AH degree.
-Two batches of BVSc & AH students have completed their bachelor's degrees.
+Five batches of BVSc & AH students have completed their bachelor's degrees.